Peter-Opapa/kaggle-kpi-pandas/README.md

 ### 4. 🧹 Transform: Data Cleaning with Pandas
 - Performed data cleaning and transformation:
-  -Removed duplicates and handled missing values
+  - Removed duplicates and handled missing values
   - Converted currency-formatted strings to float
   - Renamed columns for consistency
 - Added new column: